 This is where collaborative divorce is another option.
 Collaborative divorce is in some ways mediation plus.
 In other words, both lawyers in collaborative divorce are trained mediators.
 However, collaborative professionals can help parties work through the details that are causing the parties not to settle.
 This is why collaborative divorce, in many ways, is mediation with this added benefit.

 Put simply, if there is a financial disagreement, the financial neutral can help.
 If there is custody disagreement, the custody professional can help.
 If parties do not communicate well regarding settlement, the divorce coach can help.

 All of these professionals are available to help the parties work through these details in collaborative divorce.
 This is where many parties should consider collaborative divorce where both parties want to settle, but the details are the impediment.

 If you are interested in a collaborative divorce, Stange Law Firm, PC can help.
-You can contact us at 855-805-0595.
+You can contact us at 855-805-0595 or visit our website.